luizfernandolj/mlquantify/docs/source/modules/classify_and_count.rst

 Despite its simplicity, CC is known to be suboptimal in many scenarios because standard classifiers often exhibit bias that leads to inaccurate prevalence estimates.

-This method is implemented in the class :ref:`CC` in the package.
+This method is implemented in the :class:`~mlquantify.adjust_counting.CC` class.

 Example of usage
 ---------------